Parameter Estimation Methods

 source

-An important keyword argument for calibrate_multistart is dirsave, which specifies an optional directory to continuously save the results from each individual run.
+Two important keyword arguments for calibrate_multistart are dirsave and nprocs.
+If nprocs > 1, the parameter estimation runs are performed in parallel using the pmap function from Distributed.jl with nprocs processes.
+Even though pmap introduces some overhead because it must load and compile the code on each process, setting nprocs > 1 often reduces runtime when the parameter estimation is expected to take longer than 5 minutes.
+Meanwhile, dirsave specifies an optional directory to continuously save the results from each individual run.
 We strongly recommend providing such a directory, as parameter estimation for larger models can take hours or even days.
 If something goes wrong with the computer during that time, it is, to put it mildly, frustrating to lose all the results.
-For our working example, we can perform 50 multi-starts with:
+For our working example, we can perform 50 multistarts in parallel on two processes with:

 PEtabMultistartResult